dinosaure/z/lib/article.md

 ### Exception

-If you remember our article about the release of `base64`, we talked a little bit about exception and used them as a _jump_.
+If you remember our [article][base64] about the release of `base64`, we talked a little bit about exception and used them as a _jump_.
 In fact, it's pretty common for an OCaml developper to break the control-flow with an exception.
 Behind this common design/optimization, it's about calling convention.

 Indeed, choose the _jump_ word to describe OCaml exception is not the best where we don't use `setjmp`/`longjmp`.